Get 50% Discount Offer 26 Days

 Step 2: Install Java

 Maven requires Java to run, so you need to install Java on your VPS.
-You can install OpenJDK, which is a free and open-source version of Java.
+You can install OpenJDK, a free and open-source version of Java.

 Run the following command to install OpenJDK: